fkogoson/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1.
 2. #groups :- script that prints all the groups the current user is part of
 3. #chown betty hello :- script that changes the owner of the file hello to the user betty
 4. #touch hello :- script that creates an empty file called hello
+5. #chmod u+x hello :- script that adds execute permission to the owner of the file hello